THE UBIQUITOUS 'BEFORE' SHOT

 It's upside down, Miss Jane.

 Another tip I can give on cabinet-making is to use an MDF primer if you're using MDF.
-In Australia White Knight paints make it.
+In Australia White Knight paints used to make it.
 It's really thick, so you only need one coat to seal the surface.
+Unfortunately they don't seem to make it anymore.
 Use an ultra-fine foam roller to apply.
 This is much neater than trying to spray it and the effect when finished is a very subtle texture- much like laminex which I would have used if it weren't so expensive.
 At this time I also fitted up the parts for the coin door.
 It has an aluminium rim on the cabinet to make it nice and neat.
 This was lucky because I found that the coin mechanism really has to be vertical to work.
 So once I made the door vertical it became quite inset into the cabinet which looks nice.
 Note that is not inset yet in this picture.

 31st March- 4th April